 Traditional boat festival in Goa ‘Sao-Joao’

 9. Fiestas Every Month: The real Goan village life revolves around an active festival schedule and the fun is contagious.
 Look up the calendar before you are planning to get to Goa, and consider adjusting your dates to fit in a festival.
-Even if you have to travel farther in-land than you had planned, the cultural experience is worth it.
-Socorro has tasty bread and jackfruit festivals, Siolim hosts a traditional boat festival for Sao Joao, Divar has Bonderam, there’s eco Ganesh idols in Marcel and the colourful Narkasur figures can be seen driving around Goa during Diwali.
-There’s always music and food at a festival, but the generosity of Goans is what wins you over, if you don’t behave like a tourist.
-In the non-traditional festival bucket, there’s also the Tattoo Festival, Mouth Harp Festival, Wine and Food Festivals and others that you could find out about on the Whatsupgoa.com calendar.
+Even if you have to travel farther inland than you had planned, the cultural experience is worth it.
+Socorro has tasty bread and jackfruit festivals, Siolim hosts a traditional boat festival for Sao Joao, Divar has Bonderam, there are eco Ganesh idols in Marcel and the colourful Narkasur figures can be seen driving around Goa during Diwali.
+There’s always music and food at a festival, but the generosity of Goans is what wins you over if you don’t behave like a tourist.
+In the non-traditional festival bucket, there are also the Tattoo Festival, Mouth Harp Festival, Wine and Food Festivals and others that you could find out about on the Whatsupgoa.com calendar.

 So you can either go with the flow or stray off the beaten path.
 But the best way to explore Goa to its fullest is to befriend a local, one whose lifestyle and interests are similar to your own.
 If you do, we’re sure they will point you to the latest, greatest, most innovative and worthy restaurants, hotels, classes, nightlife and retail small businesses to support and enjoy.
 Remember to leave Goa better than you found it, and you will have a lifetime of memories as your reward.
 Happy travels!